nguyetn20/oecd-comp/README.md

 # OECD Case Competition — Scripts & Data Context

 ## Project Overview
-This is a case competition dashboard project for the OECD (Organisation for Economic Co-operation and Development).
-The client uses UN Sustainable Development Goal (SDG) language.
-The team is building a 4-tab Tableau dashboard.
+We are competing in the OECD (Organisation for Economic Co-operation and Development) case competition.
+The client frames work using UN Sustainable Development Goal (SDG) language, and **we built a 4-tab Tableau dashboard** so policymakers and funders can explore global philanthropic funding across geography, sector, time, and SDGs.

 **Input file:** `OECD Dataset.xlsx` (sheet: `complete_p4d3_df`)
 - 116,561 rows, 32 columns
 - Every row = one philanthropic grant transaction
 - Key money column: `usd_disbursements_defl` (inflation-adjusted USD millions, 2023 constant)

-**Main output file:** `OECD_cleaned_with_SDG_OHE.csv`
+**Intermediate output:** `OECD_cleaned_with_SDG_OHE.csv`
 - Same 116,561 rows + 17 new OHE columns: `sdg_goal_1` through `sdg_goal_17`
-- This is the file to load into Tableau
+- We pass this into `tableau_prep.py`; our final Tableau-ready CSVs are listed below.

 ---